-When you drizzle real maple syrup onto your pancakes, you probably use just a few tablespoons.
-What’s amazing is that bottle of syrup came from gallons of maple tree sap!
+You might use just a few tablespoons of maple syrup on your pancakes — but it took about a gallon of maple tree sap to make that!
 This month the maple tree farms collect maple sap from their trees.
-They drill holes in the bark and stick a “tap,” or tube, into the tree.
-As the sap runs up the inside of the tree trunk, some of it drips out through the taps into buckets.
-Then the farm folks cook the sap until almost all the water boils away, leaving behind thick, yummy syrup.
-The thing is, they have to boil down 30 to 50 gallons of sap to make just 1 gallon of syrup!
-To get that sap, the farm has to tap a huge area of trees.
-One farm we talked to makes 600 gallons of syrup a year from its 20 acres of forest, which have thousands of trees.
-It’s much easier for us to fit a bottle of syrup in the fridge!
+They drill holes in the bark and stick in a “tap,” or tube, so the sap can drip out into buckets.
+Then the farm folks cook the sap: They have to boil down 30 to 50 gallons of sap to make just 1 gallon of nice thick syrup.
+Much easier to keep a bottle in the fridge!

 Wee ones: If you eat 4 waffles and 3 pancakes, of which food did you eat more?